dune-functions

 dune-functions provides an interface to “functions” in the mathematical sense, in particular to finite element functions defined on a grid, but going far beyond that.

 The interface revolves around the concept of a “callable”.
-It encompasses any type of C++ object that can be evaluated with operator(), like free functions, function objects, and even C++11 lambdas.
+This encompasses any type of C++ object that can be evaluated with operator(), like free functions, function objects, and lambdas.
 Dynamic polymorphism is realized using type erasure and the std::function class, which does not sacrifice efficiency in purely static code.

 dune-functions extends the “callable” concept into several directions.
 First, it allows for differentiable functions.
 Such functions can hand out their derivative as new function objects.
 Second, for functions defined piecewisely on a finite element grid, the concept of local function is introduced.
 Local functions can be bound to grid elements.
 All further evaluations of a function bound to an element are in local coordinates of that element.
 This approach allows to avoid overhead when there are many consecutive evaluations of a function on a single element.